lestoni/Javascript--QnA/README.md

               sayHi: sayHi
             };
         });
- * The **Revealing pattern** on the hand still works on the same principle of module pattern but it's public interface is more verbose such that instead of returning the method's and properties as defined in module, you return them in a style that communicates the purpose instead of the implementation.
+ * The **Revealing pattern** on the hand still works on the same principle of module pattern but it's public interface is more comprehensible such that instead of returning the method's and properties as defined in module, you return them in a style that communicates the purpose instead of the implementation.
 Example: